 Weather

 Nepal sees enormous climatic variation between the plains of the Terai, the mid-hills where Kathmandu and Pokhara are located, and the high Himalaya.
-The monsoon can continue into September, but normally by the middle of the month, it's only raining every few days rather than daily.
+The monsoon can continue into September, but normally, by the middle of the month, it only rains every few days rather than daily.
 While temperatures are still hot in many places (in the 70s and 80s Fahrenheit in Kathmandu and Pokhara; higher on the Terai), the humidity subsides by late September.
 Mountain areas, as always, are cooler.

 Crowds & Costs